Mariateresa Bonanotte

 Italy, being a country of art and history par excellence, offers Monumental Cemeteries worth visiting, in which it is possible to admire important funerary sculptures, tombs and noble chapels or humble and anonymous tombstones, where prominent people who have made history rest.

-Without being frightened by beliefs and superstitions, we at Visititaly take you on a tour of some of the evocative Monumental Cemeteries in Milan, Genoa and Rome without neglecting the smaller but no less fascinating ones in Brescia, Venice, Bologna, Livorno and Naples.
+Without being frightened by beliefs or superstitions, we at VisitItaly take you on a journey to discover 10 of Italy’s most evocative Monumental Cemeteries, from the largest in Milan, Genoa, and Rome, to the smaller yet equally fascinating ones in Brescia, Venice, Bologna, and Naples.

 Burial from Origins to Monumental Cemeteries